Spring 2015 Career Network Day/Job Fair

 - If you're seeking career opportunities, focus your questions on the application and interview process, and as for specific information about that employer.

-- Sample questions What entry-level positions in (your career interest) are availble with your organization?
+- Sample questions What entry-level positions in (your career interest) are available with your organization?

 - What skills are needed to be successful in this field?